 When a family is facing serious illness and the possible death of their child, there is a great deal with which they have to cope.
 Firstly, there is the immediate crisis of dealing with the child’s physical and emotional symptoms during the diagnosis, hospitalisation and treatments, but thereafter we assist them to build resilience so that they have hope for the future and can find a way to rebuild their lives.

-This number varies, but in 2019 we saw over 300 new children, over and above the children that are already registered with our service.
+This number varies, but in 2020 we saw over 230 newly referred children, over and above the children that are already registered with our service.

-We are completely donor funded so rely on donations to reimburse our professional staff.
+We are completely donor-funded so rely on donations to reimburse our professional staff.
 Unfortunately, given the laws around child protection and hospital access, visiting the children we see is not always possible.
 We do run two Play & Stimulation Programmes, Sithandeni and Ekhaya Lihle, which always welcome volunteers.
-Sithandeni is based at Prince Mysheni Memorial Hospital and Ekhaya Lihle at the Multi-Drug Resistant TB Ward at King Dinuzulu Hospital (KDH).
+Sithandeni is based at Prince Mysheni Memorial Hospital in uMlazi and Ekhaya Lihle at the Multi-Drug Resistant TB Ward at King Dinuzulu Hospital (KDH) in Sherwood.

 The work of children is play and play is an integral part of healing.
 Children who have to spend any length of time in hospital with nothing to do are at risk for delayed development and missing milestones.
 It is also the right of children to have access to play and education.
 Besides, being in hospital is very miserable and boring – not great quality of life.
 Structured play and educational activities have made a huge difference to relieve some of the suffering of these little ones.
 Palliative care is all about comfort, the relief of suffering and improved quality of life.